vcfvct/aws-exam/README.md

 ## Route 53
 * difference with cname, alias record can map naked domain name(`example.com`), but cname cannot(it can only map to like www.example.com, server1.example.com). and cname get charged but alias does not.
+* In addition to hosting domains, Route 53 serves as a domain registrar

 ## VPC
 * A VPC spans all the Availability Zones in the region.
 After creating a VPC, you can add one or more subnets in each Availability Zone.
 When you create a subnet, you specify the CIDR block for the subnet, which is a subset of the VPC CIDR block. **Each subnet must reside entirely within one Availability Zone and cannot span zones**.
 Availability Zones are distinct locations that are engineered to be isolated from failures in other Availability Zones.
 By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location.
 We assign a unique ID to each subnet.